Updated on August 11, 2023

 The California 14-Day Notice to quit (Domestic Violence) form is an essential legal instrument used in the state of California.
 It allows tenants who have been victims of domestic violence, sexual assault, stalking, human trafficking, or elder abuse to provide notice of their intention to terminate their tenancy within 14 days.
 This form recognizes the urgency and need for such victims to relocate for safety reasons.

 Overview of the Form

-- Tenant Information (Page 1): This section collects the tenant’s name and the address of the rental property.
+- Tenant Information (Page 1): This section records the tenant’s details, including their name and the address of the property they’re renting.

 How to Use